wellsvieira/lyra-lang/README.md

 ```
 # Usage
 1. Write the Lyra code in a txt file.
-2. Run the compiler to generate assembly code:
+2. Run the compiler to generate assembly-like code:
 ```
 python main.py <lyra_file>.txt
 ```
-3. Copy the generated assembly code into the [Virtual Machine](https://ewvm.epl.di.uminho.pt/) provided by Uminho.
+3. Copy the generated code into the [Virtual Machine](https://ewvm.epl.di.uminho.pt/) provided by Uminho.
-4. The virtual machine interprets and runs the assembly code, allowing you to see the output of the program.
+4. The virtual machine interprets and runs it, allowing you to see the output of the program.